antronerds/r2-tutorials/docs/One_Gene_View.md

-3. The same approach can also be follewed in this dataset: Mixed Colon Adenocarcinoma (2022-v32) - tcga - 512 - tpm - **gencode36** you see in bold that this dataset is linked to gencode version 36 (https://www.gencodegenes.org/)) .
+2. The same approach can also be follewed in the dataset: Mixed Colon Adenocarcinoma (2022-v32) - tcga - 512 - tpm - **gencode36** you see in bold that this dataset is linked to gencode version 36 (https://www.gencodegenes.org/)) .

-1. Clicking on "View Additional Details" unfolds a table with TView link.
-Here you can inspect in the genome browser the location a certain reporter is assinged to.
+3. Clicking on "View Additional Details" unfolds a table with 'TView' link.
+Here, you can inspect the assigned location of a certain reportor in the genome browser.

 ![](_static/images/Onegeneview/OneGene_genecodereporters.png "Figure 21: Probeset verification table")